AdobeDocs/audience-manager.en/help/using/reference/bulk-management-tools/bulk-management-intro.md

 To use the [!DNL Bulk Management Tools], you need the following:

-* Your [!DNL Audience Manager] user name and password.
+* Your [!DNL Experience Cloud] login.
 As a customer, you should already have these credentials.
-* An API client ID and secret key.
-Your account manager can provide you with these. -> not necessary anymore, correct?
 * The [!DNL Bulk Management Tools] worksheet.
 [Download the worksheet](/help/using/reference/bulk-management-tools/bulk-management-intro.md#download) to get the latest version.
-* Microsoft Excel running on [!DNL Windows] or in a [!DNL Microsoft Windows] virtual machine running on [!DNL macOS X].
-You must use 32-bit Excel for the [!UICONTROL Bulk Management Tools] to work. -> to be removed, correct?
+* Microsoft Excel running on [!DNL macOS] or 64-bit [!DNL Microsoft Windows].
-* You must **Enable Macros** for the [!DNL Bulk Management Tools] to work.
+* When opening the worksheet, you must **Enable Macros** for the [!DNL Bulk Management Tools] to work.

 ## Authentication requirements and options {#auth-reqs}